arimorcos/arimorcos.github.io/content/blogPosts/Sentiment analysis of movie taglines.md

 In general, I think this looks pretty reasonable.
 Horror, action, thriller, and crime movies are all negative, while family movies are the most positive, and the few genres that seem out of place, like musicals, had few samples.
 This seems to suggest that the general analysis pipeline works to pull apart the differences between taglines, leading me to believe that the null result above is, in fact, genuine.

 On average, movie taglines are neutral or ever so slightly positive and have been that way for the last half-century.

+## The challenges of sentiment analysis

+When I first decided to take on this analysis, I assumed that the sentiment analysis component would be relatively straightforward.
+While it seems that the results of this analysis are in the right ballpark, the manner in which I dealt with the multiple meanings problem here would be drastically insufficient for say, mining sentiment on Twitter to predict future stock price movements.
+One way I could have better handled the multiple meanings problem would have been to use n-grams (i.e. groupings of words.
+A bigram is a pair of words, a trigram a word triplet, etc.).
+These might have allowed me to better extract the precise meaning of a given word in a tagline given its context.
+Another, substantially more complex approach, is to use Recurrent Neural Networks (RNNs) to approach sentiment analysis.
+RNNs [are](http://deeplearning.net/tutorial/lstm.html) [actively](http://nlp.stanford.edu/sentiment/) [being used](https://www.youtube.com/watch?v=VINCQghQRuM) for sentiment analysis, often with extremely good results.
+If I were to continue this analysis, I think this is the approach I would take.

 ## Publication bias